 Firstly, the maternal and child characteristics of the sample located at the 11-year follow-up and of those included in the analyses were compared to the whole cohort.
 Then, we calculated the prevalence (95%CI) of repeated high SBP, DBP, and SDBP with a 95% confidence interval, by the independent variables.
 The associations were assessed by Fisher's exact chi-square test.

-The Medical Ethics Committee of Faculty of Medicine of the Federal University of Pelotas, affiliated with the Brazilian National Commission for Research Ethics (CONEP), approved the study protocol of all follow-ups of the Pelotas 2004 Birth Cohort.
-At each stage of the study, the mothers or legal guardians gave written informed consent.
-At 11 years of age, written informed consent was also obtained from the cohort members.
+The Medical Ethics Committee of Faculty of Medicine of the Federal University of Pelotas, affiliated with the Brazilian National Commission for Research Ethics (CONEP) approved the study protocol of all follow-ups of the Pelotas 2004 Birth Cohort.
+At each stage of the study, the mothers or legal guardians of all subjects gave written informed consent.
+At 11 years of age, the subjects also gave written informed consent.